 "I've been dreaming about this at night," Shelby told me excitedly, as we tripped down the stairs to my studio, "This is gonna be soooo coool!"
 Right then, the joy part of making glass hit me--whap--right in the head.
 If you want to renew your own sense of joy and discovery in art (or probably anything else), just teach someone else to love it, too.

 Last time around, I talked about murrini cane, and the most obvious way to make them in the kiln: A murrini rod mold, AKA "rodpod."
-As I've said, I'm not pretending that anything I discuss here is my invention or [...]
+As I've said, I'm not pretending that anything I discuss here is my invention or brand new stuff: Murrini-making is one of the oldest glassmaking techniques.
+This is just a compendium of methods I use [...]

 FINALLY I'm back in the studio, messing around, after a six-month hiatus.
 And I figured I'd start with something easy: Making components for bigger sculptures.
 Then it turned into this bigger thing, i.e., exploring how to make murrini in a kiln.
 I'm trying several methods here, and this will probably be a three-parter.
 Sorry about that.
 So...I've got some ideas for cast, figurative sculptures and vessels that incorporate murrini, bronze and other things.
 First order of business: Make enough murrini for easy playing.